CATCH is a group of charities working together to provide safe, specialist, and confidential support for people who have experienced hate in London.

-If you experienced a hate crime elsewhere, you can still get in touch.
+If you have experienced hate elsewhere in the UK, you can still get in touch with us.

 Hate crime includes any violence or abuse that is motivated by prejudice against someone's actual or perceived: